Getting started

 - Map will be saved into

-folder and not into your save file.
-You will find your map as a(your map name).json
+levels/mapsfolder and not into your save file.
+You will find your map as a(your map name).jsonfile inside this folder

 You can create any kind of map and play on it.
 Keep reading to know how to make things more fun.